GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

       ```
       {
-        "error": "impossible set ticket with id 55 as resolved because it is closed"
+        "error": "Could not resolve the ticket with id 1 because its current status is 'CLOSED'"
       }
       ```